rubencortez87/Testing-Java/README.md

 # Testing-Java
-This repository has the movie app to do testing before it goes into production
+This repository has the movie app to do testing before it goes into production,also use maven for creating tests in java

 ## Getting Started